 How to Make Herbal Beer: A Spring Bitters Tonic Ale Recipe--Well Balanced, Healthy, Delicious

 I learned how to make herbal ales and beers from two main places: Stephen Buhner's book, Sacred & Herbal Healing Beers---and also by attending the Herbal Academy of New England's Course on the Craft of Herbal Fermentation.
-I highly recommend both sources, not only for great recipes and ideas to inspire you, but to also give you a great foundation in using herbs in your ferments!
-For other great tutorials on making your own ales, see these articles too: How to Make Chamomile Ale, Mountain Man Herbal Beer, and my two part series on How to Make Herbal Ale (Part One here).
+I highly recommend both sources, not only for great recipes and ideas to inspire you, but to also give you a great foundation in using herbs in your ferments.

 Here's how to make Spring Bitters herbal ale, and this recipe in particular---super easily!

-Note: There are affiliate links scattered throughout this article.
-If you click through one and make any kind of purchase, I will receive a very small commission at no extra cost to you! :-) Thank you so very much for helping support Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
+Heidi (Full Disclosure Here)

 Ingredients for Spring Bitters Herbal Beer